Eşref Uğur Yiğit: Career

-Between 1986-1989, after being the Directorate of the Naval Forces Department of Plan Organization Planning Branch, in 1989-1990, he was the Chief of Staff of the Turkish War Fleet Command and then II.
+Between 1986 and 1989, after being the Directorate of the Naval Forces Department of Plan Organization Planning Branch, in 1989–1990, he was the Chief of Staff of the Turkish War Fleet Command and then II.
 He served as Commodore for Destroyer Flotilla and Head of Operations at the Naval Command.

 He was promoted to the rank of Rear Admiral in 1992.
 In this position, he served as the Naval Academy Command, as the Head of the Plan Principles of NAVSOUTH NATO Headquarters in Naples and the Commander of the Dardanelles Strait.
 He was promoted to the rank of Rear Admiral in 1997.
 In this role, he served as Naval Forces Logistics Directorate, Mine Fleet Command and Naval Forces Inspection and Evaluation Head.
 He was promoted to the rank of Vice Admiral in 2002.
 In this position, following his duty as Naval Forces Inspection and Evaluation Head, he served as Chief of Staff of the Naval Forces and Command of the Northern Sea Area.

 In 2007, he was promoted to the rank of Admiral and was appointed Naval Command.
 He was appointed as the Naval Forces Commander on 26 August 2009.

 Due to the arrest of high-ranking soldiers on 29 July 2011, Chief of General Staff Gen. Işık Koşaner resigned from his duty together with Land Forces Commander Gen. Erdal Ceylanoğlu and Air Force Commander Gen. Hasan Aksay and asked for retirement.
 He was retired with other commanders the same day.

 He is married with two children.